jtkovacs/jtkovacs.github.io/REFS/databases.md

 ##### Normalization

-Normalization is a process of allocating attributes to entities to achieve a certain configuration of [dependencies](#relationships-between-attributes) within each entity.
+Normalization is a process of allocating attributes to entities to achieve a certain configuration of [dependencies](#relationships-between-attributes) within each entity; [Bill Kent](http://www.bkent.net/Doc/simple5.htm) does a good job talking about this in terms of which attributes provide "facts" about other attributes.
 There are five but actually maybe six levels of normalization, with normalization to third normal form the most frequent target.
-The first normal form is how Codd articulated his relational data model in the 1970s, with the other forms refining the basic relational model:
+The first normal form is how Codd articulated his relational data model in the 1970s, with the other forms progressive refinements of the basic relational model:

-- **1NF:** Rows are unique, columns have a datatype, and all attributes are atomic (which might require splitting a composive attribute or creating another entity to resolve a one-to-many relationship).
+- **1NF:** Rows are unique (i.e., there is a primary key), columns have a datatype, and all attributes are atomic.
 These requirements reduce redundancy.
-- **2NF:** All columns in a table must be related via [FDs;](functional-dependencies-and-keys) i.e., each column must be a determinant or a dependent.
+- **2NF:** All columns in a table must be related via [FDs;](functional-dependencies-and-keys) i.e., each column must be either a determinant or a dependent.
+This may require the creation of new entities to resolve one-to-many relationships through PK/FK pairs.
 If so, modification anomalies are prevented.
 - **3NF:** Remove [TDs](#transitive-dependencies) and derived attributes, preventing update and deletion anomalies.
-- **BCNF:** Extreme version of 3NF where, for all FDs `A → B,` A is the PK.
+- **BCNF:** [Extreme version of 3NF](http://psoug.org/reference/normalization.html) where, for all FDs `A → B,` A is the PK.
 - **4NF:** Remove [MVDs,](#multivalued-dependencies) somehow increasing efficiency because there are B+C vs. B\*C tuples??
 - **5NF:** ???